 Once you’ve figured out how to find a sprinkler leak and you’ve gone through all the sprinkler leak repair strategies you can easily complete on your own, it’s time to turn your issue over to professionals.

 The experts at Zodega TIS are adept at sprinkler system leak detection.
 We know how to find sprinkler lines underground with a sprinkler system audit while causing minimal damage to your landscaping.
 Once identified, our Houston sprinkler repair team can restore your system to ensure optimal coverage and reduced utility costs.

-From there we can set you up with ongoing residential lawn care services to keep everything looking beautiful year-round, or even improve your property with our customized lawn and landscape services.
+From there we can set you up with ongoing residential lawn care services to keep everything looking beautiful year-round, or even improve your property with our customized lawn and landscape services in Houston, Texas.